keegankelsey/stocks_etl/README.md

 mysql> CREATE DATABASE stocks;
 ```

 Now, we can create a table within stocks to begin loading all of our new data.
-This SQL may be run from within the MySQL command line client, or, if you have set up a "configure" file with appropriate credentials, you may simply run the SQL from command line:
+This SQL may be run from within the MySQL command line client, or, if you have set up a "configure" file with appropriate credentials, you may simply run the SQL from command line as such:
 ```
 $ mysql < create_tb_stock_eod.sql
 ```